 Hip pain can cause significant discomfort around the hip and groin, and can impact many activities of daily living including walking, stair climbing and running.
-Our expert Physiotherapists can help you get to the route cause of your hip pain and work with you to get back to full fitness.
+Our expert Physiotherapists can help you get to the root cause of your hip pain and work with you to get back to full fitness.

 The hip joint is shaped like a ball and socket.
 The long thigh bone, the femur, has a ball shaped surface at the top where it sits into the socket of the pelvis.
 This socket is also called the acetabulum.
 It is the largest and deepest ball and socket joint in the body as it has the job of carrying your body weight.
 It fits very snugly whilst still allowing a lot of motion so we can walk, run, jump, squat and climb.
 There is cartilage between the ball and the socket called the labrum.
 This acts as a shock absorber.